 Describe existing conditions, including the name, public water system ID number, population served by the water system, and other relevant information.
-Describe conditions that are being experienced as a result of the current drought, and identify impacts to public health, system reliability, water quality, or other relevant information.
+Describe conditions that are being experienced from the current drought, and identify impacts to public health, system reliability, water quality, or other relevant information.
 Attach your water system's water shortage response plan, if one exists.
 If no plan has been developed, project applicants must commit to completing one.

-Benefits should be clearly stated in terms of the amount of water that will be obtained, and how the project will address public health protection and system reliability.
+Please state benefits in terms of the amount of water that will be obtained, and how the project will address public health protection and system reliability.
 Include an evaluation of other potential approaches for providing long-term water supply reliability and public health protection.